Everyone’s talking about CBD and its benefits.

 Hemp vs. Marijuana

 Hemp and marijuana are the two members of the Cannabis sativa species.
-Although they’re the same species, they comprise of totally different chemotypes (chemical profiles).
+Although they’re the same species, they comprise totally different chemotypes (chemical profiles).

 Both varieties can be used to harvest CBD with similar health benefits.